LetsBeExplorers/Computational-Linear-Algebra/Program3/README.md

 x in Ax=b for general A. In order to solve for x, this program performs Gaussian elimination by taking matrix A, performing forward elimination and then back substitution on it.
 If there is a unique solution, the output file contains a single 2x1 matrix with two lines and one number per line.
 If the system is unsolvable or inconsistent, then the output file is a single line reading "System inconsistent".
-If the system is underdetermined, the output file is a single line reading "System underdetermined".
-Due to the nature of the computations involved in the back substitution, the input is checked for  a few edge cases and reworked into a standard form if needed.
+If the system is underdetermined, the output file is a single line reading "System underdetermined". </p>

+<p> Due to the nature of the computations involved in the back substitution, the input is checked for  a few edge cases and reworked into a standard form if needed.
 It also uses the facts that dividing by zero will yield infinity and zero divided by zero is not a number in order to determine whether the system is inconsistent or underdetermined.
 This program depends on the inputs being of a certain size and formatting in order for it to work.
 There are two output files from this part, generated from the 2D testing input files

 <h5>Part 1 Pseudocode</h5>

     class rkoch_assignment3_p1